dfinke/NameIT/README.md

 voe336
 ```

-NamIT exposes a bunch of useful functions to help create more useful (and pronouncable names).
+NameIT exposes a bunch of useful functions to help create more useful (and pronouncable names).
 Here is the current list that is supported:

 - `[alpha]`; selects a random character (constrained by the ```-alphabet` parameter).
 - `[numeric]`; selects a random numeric (constrained by the `-numbers` parameter).